gVkWY8NJAa/ProFootballRef/README.md

 [![Build Status](https://travis-ci.org/gVkWY8NJAa/ProFootballRef.svg?branch=master)](https://travis-ci.org/gVkWY8NJAa/ProFootballRef) [![Coverage Status](https://coveralls.io/repos/github/gVkWY8NJAa/ProFootballRef/badge.svg?branch=master)](https://coveralls.io/github/gVkWY8NJAa/ProFootballRef?branch=master)
 # ProFootballRef </hr>

 This is a python toolkit that lets you scrape statistics from https://www.pro-football-reference.com/, and return the resulting data as a Pandas DataFrame.

 Please consider contributing the $20/yr to support the site, they do a great job: https://www.pro-football-reference.com/my/?do=ad_free_browsing

+If you come across a url that is not parsed properly, please open an issue for the corresponding url.

 ## Contents
 * [Installation](#installation)